 Barbara’s work in non-profit development and leadership includes community organizing on peace and justice issues, program development in issues related to children and families, disability and health and wellness.
 Barbara’s belief that children should be safe, and families supported drive her to think outside the box and support her hardworking and talented staff.
 Barbara’s degrees include a BA in History from The University of Washington and an MSW from The University of Montana where she also serves as an adjunct faculty.
 Barbara and her husband have three children, and in her free time Barbara can be found exploring the wild lands of Montana and running.

 Debbie is an enrolled Blackfeet Tribal member from Browning, Montana.
 She joined Partnership in 2010 as an Administrative Assistant and was promoted to Operation Coordinator in 2013.
-She assists staff and clients at the main office and Gallagher and Sunrise group homes in Missoula as well as the family care office in Polson.
+She assists staff and clients at the main office and Gallagher and Sunrise group homes in Missoula.
 Debbie enjoys working alongside the amazing and talented PFC staff who are so passionate and dedicated to helping children and families.
 During her time with PFC, Debbie returned to the University of Montana and acquired her degree in Business in 2014.
 Outside of work, Debbie enjoys spending time with her son and two awesome granddaughters.

 Education: B.A. in Sociology from the University of Montana in 2003 Masters of Education in School Counseling from Northern Arizona University in 2010

 Bridget likes to hike, be outdoors and play board games among other things.
 She is passionate about using the relational development model to work with families.

 Bio coming soon